Nargis-Mustafa/amazon-sales-dashboard/README.md

 ### Project Overview
 ---

 This data analysis project aims to provide insights into the sales performance of amazon company over the past year.
-By analyzing various aspect of the sales data we seek to identify overall sales, profitable product and make data driven recommendation and gain a deeper understanding of the company's preformance.
+By analyzing various aspect of the sales data we seek to identify overall sales, profitable product and make data driven recommendation and gain a deeper understanding of the company's performance.

 ### Data Source
 ---